richarddubay/richarddubay/content/blog/when-motivation-wanes/index.md

 - Would it be better just to skip the post I said I was going to write rather than post something that might not be along the same vein as the general topics that I want to cover?

-These are the questions running through my head this today.
+These are the questions running through my head today.
 If you have any feedback or help, I’d love to hear it!